brianstorti/brianstorti.github.io/_posts/2015-03-12-stop-using-tail.md

 Waiting for data... (interrupt to abort)
 ```

-Here you have pretty much the same behaviour you'd get with `tail`.
+Here you have pretty much the same behavior you'd get with `tail`.

 Now let's say something interesting appears, and you want to search all the occurrences of "foo".
 You can just hit `Ctrl-c` to go to "normal" `less`
 mode (as if you had opened the file without the `+F` flag), and then you have all the normal `less` features you'd expect, including the search with `/foo`.
 You can go to the next or previous occurrence with `n` or `N`,